liuyinz/consult-todo/README.md

 ## Customization

-- `consult-todo-narrow-alist`: Mapping of narrows and keywords, if it's nil, use default value below instead.
+- `consult-todo-narrow`: Mapping of narrows and keywords, if it's nil, use default value below instead.

 ```emacs-lisp
 (defconst consult-todo--narrow